ahemaid/KGraphX/README.md

 Running Using Docker
 -----------------
-1. You can also run KGraphX using docker, If you have it installed on your machine, otherwise, you can [this](https://docs.docker.com/engine/install/) to install docker.
+1. You can also run KGraphX using docker, If you have it installed on your machine, otherwise, you use [this](https://docs.docker.com/engine/install/) to install docker.
 Once you have docker, then you can issue the following command to download the KGraphX docker image:
 ```
 docker pull ahemid/kgraphx
 ```